 Prefer to walk in?
-Come to the hub, we are located at 16 Katherine Terrace and talk to one of our friendly staff.
+Come to the hub, and talk to one of our friendly staff.
+We are located at 1/16 Katherine Terrace.

 Referrals should include as much information as possible and should be undertaken with the consent of the young person.

-Please click on the link below to download our referral form:
+Please click on the link below to download our referral form and consent form:

-This form outlines information that the worker will talk with you about at the first appointment.
-Consent and Confidentiality are important issues for headspace and this will be discussed in detail with all young people who access the service.
+The consent form outlines information that the worker will talk with you about at the first appointment.
+Consent and confidentiality are important issues for headspace and this will be discussed in detail with all young people who access the service.

 For some of our counselling options, you will need a Medicare card to access sessions under a Mental Health Care Plan.
 For more information on how to apply for a Medicare card, click here.

 If you don't have a Medicare card, please call us to discuss options.

 If you are a GP and would like to refer a young person to headspace, we accept standard referral letters or you can fill out a referral form here.